 I should have known I had a problem with this because it was quite obvious even as a child.
 I often felt defeated before I even began something.
 The world seemed overwhelming to me.
 If someone said something nice about me I would automatically correct their "mistake".
 I knew something was terribly wrong but I just didn't know what that terrible something was.

 When I was in my twenties I read a lot of self-help books and tried to speak more positively about myself but it didn't really sink in - the only thing I was positive about was that I had a big problem.
 Saying positive things about yourself doesn't correct the underlying issues.
 It doesn't heal the wounds.
 Plus, I always felt like I was lying.
 Saying something is true doesn't necessarily make it so.

-This is why I said the two questions in my most recent post are good ones to ask.
 We need to throw away the false pictures of ourselves (the way we see ourselves/the way others see us) and ask God how HE sees us.